 In the northwest part of town, in Surprise, Uptown Alley has entertainment for all ages, including bowling, laser tag, billiards and electronic games.
-There are 14 movie theater screen with an IMAX within about a block at the Digiplex Surprise.
+There is 14 movie theater screen with an IMAX within about a block at the Digiplex Surprise.

-On the very opposite end of the Valley, in Maricopa, the UltraStar Multi-tainment Center at Ak-Chin Circle has the same amusements, but also has a 12-screen movie theater in the same building.
+On the very opposite end of the Valley, in Maricopa, the UltraStar Multi-tainment Center at Ak-Chin Circle has the same amusements but also has a 12-screen movie theater in the same building.
 It's a whole day of entertainment.